ibexa/documentation-user/docs/organizing_the_content.md

 ### Moving and copying content

 You can move or copy existing Content items by choosing the proper option from the menu on the right.
-You can also copy a whole subtree (a Content item with all content under it in the structure).
+You can also copy the whole subtree (a Content item with all content under it in the structure).

 !!! note